arangodb/docs/arangograph/certificates.md

 {:class="lead"}

-X.509 certificates are digital certificates that are used to verify the authenticity of a website, user, or organization in a public key infrastructure (PKI).
+X.509 certificates are digital certificates that are used to verify the authenticity of a website, user, or organization using a public key infrastructure (PKI).
 They are used in various applications, including SSL/TLS encryption, which is the basis for HTTPS - the primary protocol for securing communication and data transfer over a network.